-Students will most likely receive a failing grade for the course if they miss four or more class sessions or fail to submit assignments.
+Students will most likely receive a failing grade for the course if they miss four or more class sessions or fail to submit an passing-quality final essay.
 Late Policy: Out of fairness to other students, late assignments during the semester will be marked down in four-point steps for each week late.
 For instance, a 92 (A-) paper that is turned in a week after the due date will receive an 88.
 The same paper turned in two weeks late will receive an 84.
 Papers received more than an hour after the stated deadline will be treated as a week late.
-Late finals are strongly discouraged and can result in a failing grade for the class.
-Also note that late reading notes may affect your class participation grade.
+Late finals are strongly discouraged and will carry a larger late penalty.
+Also note that numerous late reading notes may affect your class participation grade.

 The Free Late: On two occasions, you can submit reading notes or an essay a week after the due date with no penalty.
 Simply write "Free Late" near the top when you submit it.
 You may only take advantage of this option twice; use it wisely.
 For instance, if you use your free late for reading notes twice early in the semester, you cannot use it later for an essay or another set of reading notes.
-Note also that you cannot use a Free Late for the final essay or for the "Author Set-Up" assignment.
+You cannot use a Free Late for the final essay or for the "Author Set-Up" assignment.
 If using your Free Late on an essay, the Free Late applies to both your draft and your final version.
-However, please be aware that, if you use a Free Late on an essay, you will not benefit as much from our inclass essay draft workshops.
+However, please be aware that, if you use a Free Late on an essay, you will not benefit as much from our in-class essay draft workshops.

-Note on Essay Drafts: You are required to submit drafts of all three essays eight days before the due date.
+Note on Essay Drafts: You are required to submit drafts of all three essays nine days before the due date.
 I will assign one of two "check" marks to your draft, and these marks will influence the grade that the final version of your essay earns:

-- a good draft containing the following:
+- ✓ = a good draft containing the following:

--creative ideas and a draft thesis
+- -creative ideas and a draft thesis

--all or almost all of your examples
+- -all or almost all of your examples

--clear paragraph structure
+- -clear paragraph structure

--basic proofreading
+- -basic proofreading

--thoughtful author queries in which you raise your own questions and worries about the draft.
+- -thoughtful author queries in which you raise your own questions and worries about the draft.

-- ✓- = a partial draft that lacks many of the examples your final version will need or that lack other features listed above.
+√- = a partial draft that lacks many of the examples your final version will need or that lacks other features listed above.
 Note: A $\checkmark$ on the draft adds 2 points to your essay's final grade.
 A $\checkmark$ - on the draft deducts 2 points from your essay's final grade.
-Failure to submit a draft will result in a 5-point deduction to your essay's final grade.
+Failure to submit a draft will result in a 5-point deduction.

-Late drafts: If you submit a late draft of $\checkmark$ quality, and you submit it within 4 days of the deadline, that draft will receive a $\checkmark$ -.
-Late drafts of $\checkmark$ - quality, or late drafts that arrive more than 4 days after the deadline, will not receive any credit (i.e. 5 point deduction to your essay's grade).
+Late drafts: If you submit a late draft of √quality, and you submit it within 4 days of the deadline, that draft will receive a √-.
+Late drafts of √- quality, or late drafts that arrive more than 4 days after the deadline, will not receive any credit (i.e. 5 point deduction to your essay's grade).
+But remember the Free Late!